Pushing-Induced Arrest Across Lattices and Dimensions

 \textit{The model---}We consider the \textit{Sokoban} model, in which a tracer with limited pushing ability performs a random walk that, among other things, reconfigures its environment.
 The medium is represented as a lattice where each node is randomly occupied by an obstacle with probability $\rho$.
 A single tracer is initialized on the lattice and proceeds via a sequence of feasible moves.
 A feasible move for the tracer satisfies one of two conditions: (i) stepping into a vacant neighboring node; or (ii) pushing a single obstacle in its direction of motion, provided that the next site is unoccupied.
+Pushing more than a single obstacle at a time is forbidden.
+At each time step, the tracer selects a move at random from the current set of feasible moves.
 For an illustration of such a walk, see Fig. \ref{fig: walk example} (b).
-At each time step, the tracer selects a move at random from the current set of feasible moves.

-Previous work explored the \textit{Sokoban} model on the $2D$ Square lattice \cite{Lauber2023}.
+Previous work explored the \textit{Sokoban} model on the 2D Square lattice \cite{Lauber2023}.
 It was found that the mean squared displacement (MSD) of the walk saturates to a finite value (see appendix \ref{appendix: snowplow 2D})

 after many steps.
 Equation (\ref{eq: snowplow prediction}) relates $\mathrm{MSD}_\infty$, the saturation $\mathrm{MSD}$ value, and the obstacle density $\rho$ via the positive constants $C$ and $\gamma$.
 These constants are set by the fractal nature of the walk.
 Specifically, the authors defined: (i) $\mathcal{A}$, the number of distinct nodes the tracer visits during the walk; and (ii) $\mathcal{P}$, the number of unvisited nodes, that are within two steps of a visited node, reflecting the region of interest when considering feasible moves.
 It was shown that the averages of these quantities obey a fractal scaling